testforpyide/progit/zh/04-git-server/01-chapter4.markdown

 This would normally cause the same branch name clutter as in a centralised VCS, plus setting up permissions for this becomes a chore for the admin.

-Gitolite lets you define a "personal" or "scratch" namespace prefix for each developer (for example, `refs/personal/<devname>/*`); see the "personal branches" section in `doc/3-faq-tips-etc.mkd` for details.
+Gitolite lets you define a "personal" or "scratch" namespace prefix for each developer (for example, `refs/personal/<devname>/*`); please see the documentation for details.

 ### "Wildcard" repositories ###

 Gitolite allows you to specify repositories with wildcards (actually perl regexes), like, for example `assignments/s[0-9][0-9]/a[0-9][0-9]`, to pick a random example.
-This is a *very* powerful feature, which has to be enabled by setting `$GL_WILDREPOS = 1;` in the rc file.
-It allows you to assign a new permission mode ("C") which allows users to create repositories based on such wild cards, automatically assigns ownership to the specific user who created it, allows him/her to hand out R and RW permissions to other users to collaborate, etc.  This feature is documented in `doc/4-wildcard-repositories.mkd`.
+It also allows you to assign a new permission mode ("C") which enables users to create repositories based on such wild cards, automatically assigns ownership to the specific user who created it, allows him/her to hand out R and RW permissions to other users to collaborate, etc.  Again, please see the documentation for details.

-### Other Features ###
+### 其它功能 ###

-We'll round off this discussion with a sampling of other features, all of which, and many more, are described in great detail in the "faqs, tips, etc" and other documents.
+We’ll round off this discussion with a sampling of other features, all of which, and many more, are described in great detail in the documentation.

-**Logging**: Gitolite logs all successful accesses.
+**日志**: Gitolite logs all successful accesses.
 If you were somewhat relaxed about giving people rewind permissions (`RW+`) and some kid blew away "master", the log file is a life saver, in terms of easily and quickly finding the SHA that got hosed.

-**Git outside normal PATH**: One extremely useful convenience feature in gitolite is support for git installed outside the normal `$PATH` (this is more common than you think; some corporate environments or even some hosting providers refuse to install things system-wide and you end up putting them in your own directories).
-Normally, you are forced to make the *client-side* git aware of this non-standard location of the git binaries in some way.
-With gitolite, just choose a verbose install and set `$GIT_PATH` in the "rc" files.
-No client-side changes are required after that :-)

-**Access rights reporting**: Another convenient feature is what happens when you try and just ssh to the server.
+**权限报告**: Another convenient feature is what happens when you try and just ssh to the server.
 Gitolite shows you what repos you have access to, and what that access may be.
-Here's an example:
+Here’s an example:

-        hello sitaram, the gitolite version here is v1.5.4-19-ga3397d4 the gitolite config gives you the following access:
+        hello sitaram, this is git@git running gitolite3 v3.01-18-g9609868 on git 1.7.4.4

              R     anu-wsd
              R     entrans
              R  W  git-notes